-In both cases, the arithmetic model $(\CX,\CL)$ induces a metric $\|\cdot\|_\CL$ of $\CL_K$ over $\CX_K^\an$, and thus a metric of $L$ over $U^\an$ by restriction.
+In both cases, the arithmetic model $(\CX,\CL)$ induces a metric $\|\cdot\|_\CL$ of $\CL_K$ on $\CX_K^\an$, and thus a metric of $L$ on $U^\an$ by restriction.
 The process is essentially the same as the global case described in \S\ref{sec analytification line bundles}.
-The metric $\|\cdot\|_\CL$ over $U^\an$ is called a \emph{model metric}, and the metrized line bundle $(L, \|\cdot\|_\CL)$ over $U^\an$ is called a \emph{model metrized line bundle}.
+The metric $\|\cdot\|_\CL$ of $L$ on $U^\an$ is called a \emph{model metric}, and the metrized line bundle $(L, \|\cdot\|_\CL)$ on $U^\an$ is called a \emph{model metrized line bundle}.

-The model metric or the model metrized line bundle is called \emph{nef} (or \emph{semipositive}) if either $\CL$ is nef over $\CX$ in the non-archimedean case or the metric of $\CL$ is semipositive over $\CX(\CC)$ (cf. \S\ref{sec hermitian}).
+The model metric or the model metrized line bundle is called \emph{nef} (or \emph{semipositive}) if either $\CL$ is nef on $\CX$ in the non-archimedean case or the metric of $\CL$ is semipositive on $\CX(\CC)$ (cf. \S\ref{sec hermitian}).